James Clinkskill

-James Clinkskill (May 9, 1853 – August 6, 1936) was a Canadian politician and engineer, merchant, author and justice of the peace.
+James Clinkskill (May 9, 1853 – August 6, 1936) was a British-Canadian politician and engineer, merchant, author and justice of the peace.
+He was born in Glasgow, United Kingdom, in 1853.

 Early life

 Clinkskill was educated at St. Andrews University and Madras College.
+He worked as a shop keeper in Scotland before emigrating to Canada in 1881.
 He moved to the Northwest Territories in 1882.
 In 1884, he got married.

 Political career

 Northwest Territories Assembly

 Clinkskill was first elected to the Legislative Assembly of the Northwest Territories, winning the Battleford electoral district.
 He ran in the 1888 Northwest Territories general election and defeated Daniel Livingstone Clink in a hotly contested battle by 24 votes.
 He would run for a second term in office in the 1891 Northwest Territories general election, slightly increasing his margin of victory.
 He was re-elected for a third term in the 1894 Northwest Territories general election.
 After his third term expired in 1898 Clinkskill did not run again for his seat.
-He returned to territorial politics by running in a by-election held on December 19, 1902.
+He returned to territorial politics by running in a by-election held on December 9, 1902.
 The by-election was held in the Saskatoon electoral district; he won, defeating candidate Benjamin Chubb by 14 votes.